Text: Aris Kokotsis

 On the slopes under the flowering broom and the majestic phlomos, rock-roses spread their mauve or white flowers like wrinkled blouses, oregano and hyssop diffuse delightful scents.In the ravines, the bay and strawberry trees challenge us to be singled out until Christmas, when the strawberry trees decorate the scene with their striking red and yellow berries.
 White-flowered wild roses steal attention.
 In the little springs of Akoni, maidenhair fern sprouts amongst the rocks.

-On the plateau of Englouvi and Hortata where the renowned lentils and the Vartzami grapevine are cultivated, is where they say wild coral peony grows.
+On the plataeu of Egklouvi and Chortata where the renowned lentils and the Vartzami grapevine are cultivated, is where they say wild coral peony grows.
 If you look low, close to the ground, you will find tiny wild pansies, and early in the summer in the fields the blue cornflowers, a species that has now disappeared in northern Europe.

-The first autumn rain brings out a second blossoming, which holds until December .
-Crocuses, white, mauve and yellow, decorate the footpaths to the monastery of Aghios Ioannis on the road from Lazarata to Alexandros.
+The first autumn rain brings out a second blossoming, which holds until December.
+Crocuses, white, mauve and yellow, decorate the footpaths to the monastery of Agios Ioannis on the road from Lazarata to Alexandros.
 Cyclamen flower on the rocks of Cape Doukatos under the bushes, and after Christmas, narcissus blooms in profusion.

 Lefkada’s trees are a world of their own, with their own history, since once upon a time the land was intensively cultivated.
 From Nydri to Vassiliki lemon and orange trees shade large expanses.
 Of course the olive tree reigns supreme, olive oil being the main produce of the island.
-Above Nikiana, on the Skari range, there are also oaks -- one of the few forests on the island which is unfortunately still not sufficiently appreciated.
+Above Nikiana, on the Skaroi range, there are also oaks-one of the few forests on the island which is unfortunately still not sufficiently appreciated.

 A few years ago a visiting botanist discovered a formerly unknown flower in the sands of Gyra which he called Arenaria Lefkadia.
 For those who are interested in such information, from spring to autumn Aris Kokotsis (tel. +30 2645041309, Alexandros, Lefkada) organize botanical tours and seminars on therapeutic properties of plants.
 On these tours, with our senses for guides, we enter into contact with the wonder-world of therapeutic plants for healing and learn how to use them.